foostan/crkbd/corne-cherry/doc/v3/buildguide_en.md

 ![tips_building_smd_03](https://user-images.githubusercontent.com/736191/54487437-79330280-48d9-11e9-996d-a578e767c12c.jpg)

-Then solder the other one.
-Be careful not to apply too much, as a small amount of solder is sufficient.
+Then solder the other pin.
+Be careful not to apply too much solder, as a small amount is sufficient.
-If you apply too much, you can remove it with a blotting wire or by scooping it with a soldering iron.
+If you have applied too much,
+you can remove it with a suction pump, blotting wire or by scooping it with a soldering iron.

-If the amount of solder on the preliminary solder side is small, additional soldering is performed, and if it is a mountain, apply flux from above and heat it to clean it.
+If the amount of solder on the preliminary solder side is small, additional soldering is performed, and if it is a heap, apply flux from above and heat it to clean it.

 ![tips_building_smd_04](https://user-images.githubusercontent.com/736191/54487438-79cb9900-48d9-11e9-9280-dc72a2087307.jpg)